jraine/flows4flows/README.md

 A utility package for creating flows for flows models using nflows and PyTorch.

-All code in the repository was used for the flows4flows pre-print.
+All code in the repository was used for the flows4flows pre-print available at https://arxiv.org/abs/2211.02487.

 ## Provides